Models of interacting bosons with exact ground states: a unified approach

-which is an unstable fixed point from the renormalization group perspective.
+which is the same as that of free bosons, has an enlarged ISO(2) symmetry of the charge U(1)~\cite{sym2020609}, and describes an unstable fixed point from the renormalization group perspective.
 However, the only allowed relevant perturbation is $w(\delta n)^2/2$.
 (A $\theta^2$ term is relevant but not allowed since it violates charge conservation.)
 A positive $w$ stabilizes a normal superfluid phase with superfluid stiffness $\kappa$ and a linear sound mode dispersion with velocity $v= \sqrt{w\kappa}$.
 However, a negative $w$ makes the system unstable to phase separation.
 We thus conclude that the solvable models generically describe a system on the boundary of a superfluid phase.

 Although it is possible, it is much more subtle to write down the correct effective quantum field theory when the classical system is incompressible, which can happen under appropriate circumstances when there are hard constraints (i.e. the classical weight $K(\{n\})$ contains infinite terms) or in the presence of long-range interactions.
 At least in some cases, this admits to a description in terms of emergent gauge fields and brings with it associated notions of fractionalization, confinement-deconfinement transitions, and topological order.
 For previously solved examples, we refer readers to the literature on quantum spin liquids and ices~\cite{moessner2010quantum, fradkin2013field,savary2016quantum, han2024emergent,balasubramanian2022exact,PhysRevB.65.024504,doi:10.1142/S0217984990000295}.